Share this post

 The Butternut squash is probably one of the easiest to use because the seed cavity is so small and it’s all flesh up in the neck area.
 Because of it, this squash is the most versatile.
 It has a smooth, rich flesh.
 The skin can be a little too thick to be palatable, so this one you need to peel.

-You could shred it finely and add it raw to your salads or you could shred it a little thicker and make another pasta alternative.
+You could shred it finely and add it raw to your salads, or you could shred it a little thicker and make another pasta alternative.
 It’s also great roasted and cubed for a great mashed potato alternative.
-Since it mashes so well, this squash is commonly used as a stuffing for dumplings, ravioli, or made into gnocchi.
-Because the flesh is so smooth and the flavor is so mild, this is a great soup squash and purees extremely well and teams up with hearty, autumn herbs, like sage.
+Since it mashes well, this squash is commonly used as a stuffing for dumplings, ravioli, or made into gnocchi.
+Because the flesh is so smooth and the flavor is mild, this is a great soup squash and purees extremely well and teams up with hearty, autumn herbs, like sage.

 Shaped like an acorn, Acorn squash are commonly used as individual serving vessels for stuffing or soup